samiBendou/space3/README.md

 [![Build status](https://img.shields.io/travis/samiBendou/space3.svg?style=flat-square)](https://travis-ci.org/samiBendou/space3)
 [![License](https://img.shields.io/npm/l/space3.svg?style=flat-square)](https://www.npmjs.com/package/space3)

-Javascript has become a language able to perform 3D graphics and numerical simulation in real time.
+Javascript has become a language able to perform 3D numerical simulation and graphics.
-Theses applications are very expensive in terms of calculation and impose the need of both fast and handy API to perform 3D computation.
+It's a very expensive application in terms of calculation and impose the need of both fast and handy API to perform 3D computation in real time.

 _space3_ is a **rich high performance API for 3D maths**.
-It is designed with uncompromising time optimization in mind and reaches performances comparable to the wonderful [glMatrix](http://glmatrix.net/) for computation while **keeping maths programming close to written mathematics**.
+It is designed with uncompromising time optimization in mind and reaches surprisingly fast computation while **keeping maths programming close to written mathematics**.

 ## Featuring
 - **WebGL support** with array based classes inheriting from `Float64Array`, column-major matrices, ...